Practical Blind Image Denoising via Swin-Conv-UNet and Data Synthesis: Experiments

 \paragraph{Implementation details.} We use the same training implementations as in synthetic Gaussian denoising except the following: First, each high quality image is first cropped into a size of 544$\times$544 before processing it into a pair of noisy/clean images.
 Second, the learning rate is fixed to 1e-4 as it tends to enhance the generalization ability.
 Third, we also train a perceptual quality-oriented blind model, namely SCUNetG, by minimizing a weighted combination of L1 loss, VGG perceptual loss on five convolution layers and UNetGAN loss~\cite{wang2021real} with weights $1$, $1$, and $1$, respectively.

-From Fig.~\ref{fig:real}, we can observe that our SCUNet and SCUNetG achieve the best visual results for noise removal and details preserving.
+\paragraph{Results.} From Fig.~\ref{fig:real}, we can observe that our SCUNet and SCUNetG achieve the best visual results for noise removal and details preserving.
 For example, both CBDNet and DeamNet fail to removal the processed camera sensor noise for ``\textit{Palace}'' while ours can remove such low-frequency noise and recover the underlying edges.
 However, our results do not show promising no-reference IQA results.
 As pointed out in~\cite{zhang2021designing}, such a phenomenon further indicates that no-reference IQA methods should update with degradation types.
 Fig.~\ref{fig:realsrset} provides more blind denoising results of our SCUNet and SCUNetG on real images from RNI15 dataset~\cite{zhang2018ffdnet}.
 Note that we do not know the ground-truth noise type and noise levels of these real images.
 For example, the ``\emph{Boy}'', ``\emph{Dog}'' and ``\emph{Glass}'' are likely to be corrupted by processed camera sensor noise with unknown camera type and the ``\emph{Flowers}'' is corrupted by Gaussian-like noise.
+Surprisingly, our models effectively handle these images, which could be due to the fact that they have been trained to manage a wide range of degradation scenarios created by various types of noise, resizing, and a random shuffle strategy.
 According to the above results, we can conclude that the proposed training data synthesis pipeline is suitable for training deep blind denoising model for real applications.

+\paragraph{Impact of the resizing for data synthesis.} Since one of the main differences between our proposed noisy image synthesis from others is that we adopt resizing to diversify the noise distribution, it is interesting to investigate the performance of the trained model without using resizing in the training data synthesis.
+Fig.~\ref{fig:resize} provides the visual comparisons on two upsampled noisy image by bicubic resizing with a scale factor of 2.
+The first noisy image is corrupted by Gaussian noise with noise level 50 while the second one is corrupted by unknown processed camera sensor noise.
+It can be seen that the trained model without using resizing in the training data synthesis fails to completely remove the noise.
+Thus, we can conclude that the resizing can help to improve the generalization ability.